adebayoadebisi/05-password-generator/README.md

 - WHEN the password is generated
 - THEN the password is either displayed in an alert or written to the page.

-## JavaScript Console
+## Password Generator Application
-The following images shows the JavaScript Console displaying the required financial records.
+The following images shows the Password Generator  displaying a working application.

 ![JavaScript Console: Screenshot](./assets/Images/financial-analysis-screenshot.png)